 The "Completion date of the survey on which this certificate is based", is the date of the last initial/renewal survey visit on which all statutory and class items, required to be surveyed, have been surveyed (regardless if they were found satisfactory or with minor deficiency).

-1. This UI is to be uniformly implemented by from 1 March 2004.
+1. This interpretation is implemented from 1 July 2006.